 No, a Foreign NAA must notify the CAA of an ARC issued for a UK registered aircraft by submitting a copy of the ARC, and our records will then be updated accordingly.

 17. I've lost my Airworthiness Review Certificate, how can I obtain a replacement?

-The owner or operator should request a replacement certificate from Applications and Approvals Department by email, and we will arrange for a new certificate to be issued once payment of the replacement document fee has been received.
+The owner or operator should request a replacement certificate from us by email, and we will arrange for a new certificate to be issued once payment of the replacement document fee has been received.
 The charge for this is as per a Certificate of Airworthiness.

 18. In the event of a loss of Internet connection I cannot access the system, what do I do next?